joshstevens19/simple-pancakeswap-sdk/README.md

 ### allowance

 This method will return the allowance the user has to move tokens from the from token they have picked.
 This is always returned as a hex and is not formatted for you.
-If you call this when doing `eth` > `erc20` it will always return the max hex as you only need to check this when moving `erc20 > eth` and `erc20 > erc20`.
+If you call this when doing `bnb` > `erc20` it will always return the max hex as you only need to check this when moving `erc20 > bnb` and `erc20 > erc20`.

 ```ts
 async allowance(): Promise<string>